design-automation/mobius-sim-funcs/documentation/analyze.md

 If 'distances' is selected, the dictionary will contain two list:
-1. 'source_posis': a list of start positions for eah path,
+1. 'source_posis': a list of start positions for each path,
 2. 'distances': a list of distances, one list for each path starting at each source position.